What is Data Integration?

 Define Clear Objectives

 Data integration often involves complex processes, diverse data sources, and significant resource investments.
-So, before embarking on the data integration project, it’s essential to define clear objectives from the outset.
+So, before embarking on a data integration project, it’s essential to define clear objectives from the outset.
 Doing so provides a roadmap and purpose for the entire effort.
-It also helps in setting expectations and ensuring that the data integration project delivers tangible business value.
+It also helps in setting expectations and ensuring that the project delivers tangible business value.

 Select the Right Integration Approach